 Why should you make your customers or potential buyers engage with an AR campaign?

 You want them to buy your product, ask for more information, or subscribe to the newsletter?
-The first, you have a clear understanding of this; the first, you can start creating a bullet-proof marketing strategy.
+The sooner, you have a clear understanding of this; the sooner, you can start creating a bullet-proof marketing strategy.

 👉 Key Performance Indicators (KPIs) are the key indicators of progress toward an intended result.